aeternity/state-channel-demo/README.md

 `RockPaperScissors` Demo smart contract provides dipsuting methods to use on-chain with `forceProgressTx`, such as [`player1_dispute_no_reveal`](https://github.com/aeternity/state-channel-demo/blob/develop/contract/contracts/RockPaperScissors.aes#L96) which can be used in cases where the first player did did not reveal his move.

-In that case, second player can raise an on-chain dispute utilizing transaction force progress mechanism [`forceProgressTx`](https://github.com/aeternity/protocol/blob/master/channels/ON-CHAIN.md#forcing-progress), With force progress transaction the contract state is broadcasted on-chain where game move is confirmed with on-chain computation.
+In that case, the second player can raise an on-chain dispute utilizing transaction force progress mechanism [`forceProgressTx`](https://github.com/aeternity/protocol/blob/master/channels/ON-CHAIN.md#forcing-progress).
+With force progress transaction the contract state is broadcasted on-chain where game move is confirmed with on-chain computation.